|Salary||$38.26 - $47.79/hour; $6,631.73 - $8,283.60/month; $79,580.80 - $99,403.20/year|

 |HR Analyst||Erica Priddle|

-This is the full journey level class within the Psychiatric Nurse series.
-This class is distinguished from the Psychiatric Nurse I by the assignment of the full range of duties.
-Employees at this level receive only occasional instruction or assistance as new or unusual situations arise and are fully aware of the operating procedures and policies within the work unit.
+This is the full journey-level class within the Air Pollution Control Engineer series.
+This class is distinguished from the Assistant Air Pollution Control Engineer by the assignment of the full range of duties assigned.
+Employees at this level receive only occasional instruction or assistance as new or unusual situations arise and they are fully aware of the operating procedures and policies within the work unit.
 Positions in this class are flexibly staffed and are normally filled by advancement from the entry level.

-Receives general supervision from assigned management staff or a Supervising Psychiatric Nurse.
+Receives general supervision from supervisory or management staff.

 It is the responsibility of applicants to identify in their application materials how they meet the minimum qualifications listed below.